mauriciolauffer/ui5-deployer/README.md

   - `package`: ABAP Package
   - `bspApplication`: BSP Application name
   - `bspApplicationText`: BSP Application description
-  - `skipAdtValidations`: Does not validate the existence of some ADT APIs, ABAP packages and Transport Requests used during deployment.
+  - `skipAdtValidations` (optional): Does not validate the existence of some ADT APIs, ABAP packages and Transport Requests used during deployment.
 Used for older ABAP versions where these ADT APIs are not available.
+Must be `true` || `false`.
+Default is `false`.

 ## SAP Netweaver: ABAP server